wrightben/math/Statistics - General/monty-hall/Readme.md

 Whatever one believes, the second choice has odds of either 1:1 or 1:2.
 Both are consistent with the suggested strategy.
 Choosing the other person's door is always sensible.

 So here are interesting questions:
 - Why did I react the way I did when it was suggested that I could *improve* my odds by following the suggested strategy and stubbornly try to persuade myself that my perception of a 50-50 chance of winning with the first-chosen door was as good as any?
+In fact, that's what made the problem so interesting: The belief that it could not possibly be true that I could do any better.
 -

 <br />